alexryans/Lynchburg/readme.md

 # Lynchburg

-The front-end starting point for our projects.
-It’s not a framework, it’s a starting point.
+"It’s not a framework, it’s a starting point."

 It uses all the stuff by [Thoughtbot]() because they are awesome.